kkanggu/Online-Judge/README.md

 >	Expansin of #11053, it was hard than I thought.
 >	I had to think 3 ways.
 Ascending, descending, ascending changes to descending.
 >	I thought very wrong, so I debugged too many times.

+***
+### Day 17
+#2565 Fail.
+(Electric Wire)
+>	DP problem.
+>	First, I thought I have to calculate only ascending lis.
+>	But it was wrong.
+If I put n, (a,b) a+b=n, then I have to remove n-1 wires.
+>	So I calculate ascending lis and decending lis, and all the examples shared by users were correct.
+>	But Baekjoon says I'm wrong in 45% of the progress.
+>	I'll try it tomorrow.